BudgetWebFactory/FunctionalSoftwareDesignCsharp/Samuel/Readme.md

  could be labelled as a multi-paradigm language it contians many obstacles and inconveniences when following a functional approach.

+## Comparison to Lukes approach
+While I focused on the feasibility of using functional principles in our existing code base, Luke investigated the capabilites of C# and how the language could facilitate his desired design that uses function composition / pipelines.
+I think my findings could find its way more quickly into our productive code base because it requires less change in the way we write code while Lukes result might influence the design of our software more in the long run since his approach is fundamentally different from our current thinking.
+I have to admit, though, that I still dont understand its benefits and drawbacks fully.
+Something I am sure will change during future discussion and experimentation.

 ## The future of the lab
 Now that the lab is completed I would like to discuss your opinion on that matter.
 Where do you see benefits and disadvantages of functional programming?
 Do you know an interesting use case for the comparison between FP and OOP I did not include?
 Du you have any questions I might be able to answer?
 Please do reach out on MS Teams or via email (samuel.bittmann@digitecgalaxus.ch).

+## References / further "reading"
+[1]